CNTA/CNTA-Algorithm/README.md

 Each problem would have a folder inside the root folder of the repo: `($repo_root)/($problem)/($hackerrank_username)`.
 For example:
 - `($repo_root)/2D-Array/tongtunggiang/`

+Every programming language is accepted, even Brainf*ck.
+An author can solve a problem with as many languages as he likes.

 In the root folder of every problem, there would be a README file with the problem's description.
 Folder creators (a.k.a the first one who solves a problem) should be aware of this.

 #### Commit instruction